LoginRadius/engineering-blog-samples/README.md

 ## About Respository ##

-Engineers at LoginRadius are not limited to develop, test, deploy, and maintain the **LoginRadius Identity Platform**.
-They are highly motivated to build and learn something new every day.
+Engineers at LoginRadius are not only limited to developing, testing, deploying, and maintaining the **LoginRadius Identity Platform**,but they are highly motivated to build and learn something new every day.
 As a part of our Giving Back To Community initiative, we aim to share the same with the developers worldwide via our [Engineering Blogs](https://www.loginradius.com/engineering/blog).

 This repository contains the sample code used in the engineering blogs written for the initiative mentioned above.